COVID-19: Staying safe on public transit

 Mask up, properly

-Masks or face coverings are mandatory when travelling on the TTC, with some exceptions.
+Masks are mandatory when travelling on the TTC, with some exceptions.
 When correctly worn, masks should cover mouth, nose and chin.

 TTC travel tip 3:

 Keep your hands clean

 Sanitize your hands before and immediately after riding transit.
 You can find hand sanitizer dispensers at the main entrance of all TTC subway stations, inside the paid area.
 Dispensers are also being installed on streetcars, inside the vehicle near the middle door.